 Chadron State College | Chadron, Nebraska | 10/13 – 6/16

-Position provided strategic vision for and direction of the Library Learning Commons (LLC) and the Teaching and Learning Center (TLC).
-Major responsibilities included oversight and management of the LLC and the development and implementation of instructional strategies and technologies that supported and improved upon teaching and learning.
+Provided strategic vision for and direction of the Library Learning Commons (LLC) and the Teaching and Learning Center (TLC).
+Major responsibilities included oversight and management of the LLC and the development and implementation of instructional strategies and technologies that support and improve upon teaching and learning.
 Evaluated and improved upon library resources and services while evolving a cross-functional, learner-centered unit that proved invaluable to students, faculty, and staff.
 Determined appropriate systems, applications, licensing, and processes to compliment institutional interests in open education resources (OER), high-impact practices, and interdisciplinary team-taught courses.
-Managed LLC and TLC staff as well as multiple budgets exceeding $500,000.
-Reported to and supported the Vice President of Academic Affairs (VPAA) and partnered with the Chief Information Officer (CIO) to develop policies and procedures for academic computing.
+Managed LLC and TLC staff as well as multiple discretionary budgets exceeding $500,000.
+Reported to and supported the Vice President of Academic Affairs (VPAA) and partnered with the Chief Information Officer to develop policies and procedures for academic computing.
 As a member of the VPAA Council, worked with deans to strengthen academic programs, departments, and schools.
-Significant projects included: the establishment of academic web space, providing faculty and staff with a means to experiment with digital and social media and to publish websites, blogs, and wikis; the implementation of an instructional design process to support OER and no-material-cost courses; the development of a tracking and reporting system for the Master Academic Plan (MAP); and the design and development of several new physical spaces, including faculty multiuse spaces, a media lab, and student study and computing venues.
+Significant projects included the establishment of academic web space, which provided faculty and staff with a means to experiment with digital and social media and to publish websites, blogs, and wikis; the implementation of an instructional design process to support OER and no-material-cost courses; the development of a tracking and reporting system for the Master Academic Plan; and the design and development of several new physical spaces, including faculty multiuse space, staff office suites, and student study and computing venues.